dewitt4/Cloud-Custodain/README.md

 execute against large existing fleets.

-Cloud Custodian was originally developed at CapitalOne (by @kapilt et al), but CapitalOne does not materially contribute or support this project, nor do they have any active maintainers.
-They represent just one of the thousands of users of this project.
-Like many opensource projects, development is lead by the community of hundreds of contributors and several cloud providers have dedicated teams working on Custodian.
+Cloud Custodian was originally developed at CapitalOne (by @kapilt et al).
+Since its inception, Cloud Custodian has grown beyond its original maintainers, and now Capital One represents one of many contributors to this project.
+Like many opensource projects, development is lead by a community of hundreds of contributors and several cloud providers have dedicated teams working on Custodian.